ralphje/destructify/docs/fieldspec.rst

    You can set it to one of the following:

    * A value
-   * A callable taking a :class:`ParsingContext` object and the current value of the field
+   * A callable taking a :attr:`ParsingContext.f` object and the current value of the field

    For instance::